ChainSafe/forest-iac/tf-managed/live/README.md

 # Secrets

-There are several secrets that need to be defined and provided for the services to work.
+Several secrets need to be defined and provided for the services to work.
 You can find them in the team's password manager.
-Each service defines their own set required variables, though all need access to DigitalOcean.
-See modules' documentation for more details.
+Each service defines its own set of required variables, though all need access to DigitalOcean.
+See the modules' documentation for more details.

 ```
 #################################